 electronic form is probably the most efficient way to achieve this.

-The drawback with PDF files is the requirement of a proprietary viewer
+The drawback with PDF files is the requirement of a free (though proprietary)

 product demonstration can prove a valuable asset in the documentation